pronovic/run-script-framework/README.md

 section.
 You can change the definition of these tasks to meet the needs of your repository, but they must exist.

-Additionally, there are two "hidden" tasks that are not shown in the help output for the `run` script:
+Additionally, there are several "hidden" tasks that are not shown in the help output for the `run` script.

-- mypy
-- pylint

-These tasks exist for easy integration with Pycharm, so it's possible to use `run mypy` or `run pylint` from external tools configuration.
+The `mypy` and `lint` tasks exist for easy integration with Pycharm.
+This way, it's possible to use `run mypy` or `run lint` from external tools configuration.
 If you don't want to use one of these tools, just change the task to a no-op (i.e.  `echo "MyPy is not used in this repo"`).

+The `dch` task exists to simplify my day-to-day development process.
+It automatically adds a new changelog entry with a default version, and is based conceptually on the Debian tool of the same name.

 ## Synchronizing Shared Code